-If you have any questions that have not been covered, please contact our Data Protection Officer who will be pleased to help you:
+If you have any questions, concerns or complaints that have not been covered, please get in touch with our Data Protection Team, who will be pleased to help you:

-- Write to us at Data Protection Officer, Future Shop Ltd., Unit 5 Moda Centre, Stirling Way, Borehamwood, WD6 2BW, United Kingdom.
+- Write to us at Data Protection Team, Future Shop Ltd., Unit 5 Moda Centre, Stirling Way, Borehamwood, WD6 2BW, United Kingdom.

 This Privacy Notice was last updated on 07/11/2023.